 For these intensity probability maps, which take into account actual soil condition rather than a reference soil (thus include site amplification), we used the site amplification map of Kaestli & Fäh (2006, Figure 67).
 Following the method described in Alvarez-Rubio et al. (2010), this map starts from the same intensity data set as the KF06 GMICE and derives relative intensity amplifications specific to soil classes of the geological and geotechnical maps of Switzerland at a scale of 1:500'000.
 Given the consistency of the CF10 and KF06 GMICEs, it is assumed to be applicable also to KF06 converted intensities.
-For each point of Switzerland, the local site amplification/deamplification was used to add a further shift to the mean hazard curve in intensity.
-Given the fact that the small scale heterogeneity of the rock hazard is considerably lower than the heterogeneity of the amplification and the amplified ground motions, this technique allowed to approximate the resolution of the resulting intensity probability map to the resolution of the geological and geotechnical maps (few 100 meters) rather than the grid of the hazard model (0.05° $\approx$ 5 km).
+For each point of Switzerland, the local site amplification/deamplification was used to add a further shift to the mean hazard curve in intensity of the nearest SUIHAZ-15 grid point, before reading the PoE corresponding to the shifted intensity.
+Given the fact that the small scale heterogeneity of the rock hazard is considerably lower than the heterogeneity of the amplification of the resulting intensity probability map to the resolution of the geological and geotechnical maps (few 100 meters) rather than the grid of the hazard model ( $0.05^{\circ} \approx 5$ km).

 The resulting intensity probability maps (Figure 68) report expected values only.
 While no full error analysis was conducted, it is clear that the uncertainty of the hazard model is notably increased by contributions from the vs30 reference shift, the GMICE ( $\pm \sigma \approx 0.5$ intensity unit $\approx$ a factor of 2.2 in ground motion), and the fact that the site amplification map disregards the influence of layer thickness, 2D and 3D effects.
 It is known e.g. from Edwards & Fäh (2013) that spectral acceleration would be a better proxy for earthquake damage and thus intensity than PGA.
 However, for spectral acceleration no locally calibrated or confirmed GMICE is available for Switzerland.